fedorenchik/PlanetVim/TASKS.md

 Implementation started on 2026-09-08.
 Checkboxes record implemented work;
 acceptance limitations are recorded beside the relevant task.

+The separate [2026-09-10 menu coverage review](docs/MENU_REVIEW.md) records 22 open
+follow-up tasks (MD-01 through MD-22) for discoverability, missing core actions and recent Vim features.
+Those tasks are proposals; the completed milestones below do not imply that menu coverage is exhaustive.

 ## Agreed platform and dependency policy

 - GVim only.
 Terminal Vim and Neovim are outside the product scope.